 How can we be true to ourselves?

 C.S.
 Lewis wrote a book, An Experiment in Criticism, just two years before he died.
 Lewis is well-known for writing Christian books.
 Yet, he also wrote many other books that were not on Christian topics, but emerged from his Christian worldview.
-An Experiment in Criticism is one of those, yet it speaks to the heart of Christian writers.
+An Experiment in Criticism is one of those, and though not written for Christians it speaks to the heart of Christian writers.